rcapillon/3DFEM/README.md

 * Arc-length method for geometrically nonlinear elastostatics and elastodynamics with strong nonlinearities (e.g. post-buckling analysis)
 * Uncertainty Quantification:
   - Causal nonparametric probabilistic models for linear viscoelastic materials
-  - Parametric probabilistic models for material properties
-  - Gaussian Kernel Density Estimation (GKDE) for the estimation of probability density functions of observable quantities

 ### Post-processing
 * Plotting of modal coordinates at given step